pydicom/pydicom/dev/_sources/tutorials/filesets.rst.txt

     require recalculating the offsets for each directory record.
 Use the :class:`~pydicom.fileset.FileSet` methods (see below) instead.

-The DICOMDIR file is used to summarize the contents of the File-set, and is a *Media Storage Directory* instance that follows the :dcm:`Basic Directory IOD<part03/chapter_F.html>`.
+The DICOMDIR file is used to summarize the contents of the File-set and is a *Media Storage Directory* instance that follows the :dcm:`Basic Directory IOD<part03/chapter_F.html>`.